lucasvnd/rag_agent/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
--   Establishing the core FastAPI application structure with two main endpoints: `/file` and `/chat`.
+-   Finalizing project scope alignment across all documentation and code.
 -   Setting up Supabase integration for vector storage of processed documents.
 -   Implementing document processing, chunking, and embedding functionality.
--   Setting up the template directory structure with sample templates.
--   Implementing analysis to suggest appropriate templates based on document content.
+-   Maintaining version control through GitHub with systematic commits.
+-   Preparing API structure for the `/file` and `/chat` endpoints.

 ## Recent Changes
 -   Reviewed and updated all core Memory Bank files to align with the clarified project scope: Document processing with RAG and template suggestion.
 -   Updated database approach to use Supabase vector store for document storage.
 -   Corrected the API endpoint structure to focus on `/file` and `/chat` endpoints.
--   Clarified that templates are stored in the /templates folder and deployed with the Docker container.
+-   Removed irrelevant code and files that were not aligned with the project scope.
+-   Committed all changes to GitHub with descriptive commit messages.

 ## Active Decisions
 1.  **Core Stack:** Python 3.11, FastAPI, Supabase (vector database).